vitiral/wake/DESIGN.md

 - modVer: (if a module wasn't found) the module that wasn't found

 **pkgInfo**: specifies a package's requested or resolved dependency tree.
-When returned from the package manager all values will be defined as a single `pkgVer`.
+When returned from the Package Manager all values will be defined as a single `pkgVer`.
 - pkgName: the name of the package
 - pkgVer: (optional) the exact package version